 The structure of the six-week program is as follows:

 ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director.
-In addition, an Academic Program Officer (PO) is assigned for the duration of the BPP to oversee all aspects of the program, including the supervision of its academic content.
-To see who the current BPP Program Officer is, see their profile on the ACICIS Staff Members page.
+In addition, an Academic Program Officer (aPO) is assigned for the duration of the BPP to oversee all aspects of the program, including the supervision of its academic content.
+To see who the current BPP Academic Program Officer is, see their profile on the ACICIS Staff Members page.

 Some important points to note